 On September 6, 2023, the Company received warrants to purchase shares of VEII, a related party listed company.
-For further details on this transaction, refer to Note 8 - Related Party Transactions, Note Receivable from a Related Party Company.
-As of December 31, 2023, the fair value of the warrants was \$2,487,854.
-The Company did not exercise any warrants during the year ended December 31, 2023.
+For further details on this transaction, refer to Note 7 - Related Party Transactions, Note Receivable from a Related Party.
+As of December 31, 2024 and 2023, the fair value of the warrants was \$1,299,973 and \$2,487,854, respectively.
+The Company did not exercise any warrants during the years ended December 31, 2024 and 2023.
 The Company values VEII warrants under level 3 category through a Black Scholes option pricing model.

-The fair value of the VEII warrants under level 3 category as of September 6, 2023, and December 31, 2023 was calculated using a Black-Scholes valuation model valued with the following weighted average assumptions:
+The fair value of the VEII warrants under level 3 category as of December 31, 2024 and 2023 was calculated using a Black-Scholes valuation model valued with the following weighted average assumptions: